sheasyve/BirdFlow/README.md

 ### Compilation

+First install blender for linux from the blender site.

-First install above libraries with pip upon the blenders python installation and possibly system python if needed.
+Install the above libraries with pip upon the blenders python installation and possibly system python if needed.
+Blender's python can be used in the terminal, in the scripting tab of the program.
-For example, it could be here /home/ssyverson/Documents/blender-4.2.1-linux-x64/4.2/python/bin/python3.11
+For me, blender's python was located here.
+/home/ssyverson/Documents/blender-4.2.1-linux-x64/4.2/python/bin/python3.11

 Modify setup.py so that the include lines point to **your** blenders python, such as /home/ssyverson/Documents/blender-4.2.1-linux-x64/4.2/python/bin/python3.11